 The Group incurs foreign currency risk on transactions and balances that are denominated in currencies other than the entity's functional currency.
-The currencies giving rise to this risk are primarily Ringgit Malaysia, United States dollar, Singapore dollar, New Zealand dollar, Australian dollar and Indonesian rupiah.
+The currencies giving rise to this risk are primarily Ringgit Malaysia, United States dollar, Singapore dollar and Indonesian rupiah.
 Exposure to foreign currency risk is monitored on an on-going basis to ensure that the net exposure is at an acceptable level and hedging through currency forward exchange contracts is done where appropriate.